s0216660/deformable_brain_tissue_registration/README.md

 2. Middle row: The resulting **affine transformation matrix T_aff** is applied to the WM, GM and CSF atlas tissue probability maps.

-3. Middle row (left): A **non-rigid (fast free-form deformable) registration** is calculated from the affinely registered T1 atlas to patient T1, resulting in
+3. Middle row (left): A **non-rigid (fast free-form deformable) registration** is calculated from the affinely registered T1 atlas to patient T1, resulting in:

     * a control point grid image T_def (encoding the non-rigid transformation) and,